Roadside Agility Exercises

 Reasonable Suspicion for Field Sobriety Exercises

-Other cases seem to indicate that probable cause is required before the officer can demand that the driver submits to agility exercises at the roadside.
+Other cases indicate that probable cause is required before the officer can demand that the driver submit to agility exercises at the roadside.
 In certain cases, the criminal defense attorney can move to exclude any testimony about the subject’s refusal to submit to the exercises if the officer does not warn the suspect that such a refusal can be used against him in court.

 In other words, the standard required to request that a driver perform field sobriety exercises is reasonable suspicion, not probable cause, and it is error to apply the wrong standard.
 In Department of Highway Safety and Motor Vehicles v.
 Haskins, 752 So.
 2d 625, 627 (Fla.
 2d DCA 1999, the appellate court found that the “circuit court in this case erred in stating that the officer who stopped the defendant needed probable cause to ask the defendant to submit to the field sobriety exercises.”